Ridable miniature railway: Overview

 The smaller gauges of miniature railway track can also be portable and is generally / gauge on raised track or as / on ground level.
 Typically portable track is used to carry passengers at temporary events such as fêtes and summer fairs.

 Typically miniature lines are operated by not for profit organisations - often model engineering societies - though some are entirely in private grounds and others operate commercially.

 There are many national organisations representing and providing guidance on miniature railway operations including the Australian Association of Live Steamers and Southern Federation of Model Engineering Societies.

+In the United Kingdom

+The first miniature railroads were built in the United Kingdom, as actual methods of transportation, such as the Jaywick railroad.

+Railroads built in 19th century

+The Duffield Bank Railway was built by Sir Arthur Percival Heywood in the grounds of his house on a hillside overlooking Duffield, Derbyshire in 1874.
+Although the Ordnance Survey map circa 1880 does not show the railway itself, it does show two tunnels and two signal posts.
+However, the online map archive of the National Library of Scotland includes a map of 1914 from the 25 inches to the foot series (Derbyshire XLV.9) that shows the full extent of the railway.
+Sir Arthur wished to explore the possibilities of minimum gauge railways for mining, quarrying, agriculture etc. He believed that they would be relatively easy to build, and to move.
+He saw possibilities for military railways behind the lines carrying ammunition and supplies.